indiana-university/desktop/README.md

-# desktop
+# IU Desktop
 IU Desktop is an application for Windows and Mac OS which will allow one-stop access to IU email, cloud storage, class materials, grades, and other important online tasks.
+The main goal is to support retention by helping current students work with purpose and focus by organizing in one place their most-used apps (Canvas, Google, One.IU, Student Center, etc).
+This app can be also used also by faculty and staff.